Titanium dioxide (TiO2) could play a vital role in developing the next generation of rechargeable batteries.

 The ability to recharge batteries is increasingly important for the growing number of mobile, electronic devices being used, and also in the shift to renewable forms of energy where variable solar or wind energy production can be smoothed out through efficient energy storage.

 In 2015, a team of researchers at Singapore’s Nanyang Technology University (NTU) developed a method to transform titanium dioxide nanoparticles into nanotubes by stirring.
-These tiny tubes, one thousandth of the width of a human hair, are created by a stirring method, which lengthens the particles into a tube shape.
+These tiny tubes, one thousandth of the width of a human hair, are created by a stirring method that lengthens the particles into a tube shape.

 A gel containing the nanotubes was placed into the negative electrode of a lithium ion battery, instead of the traditional graphite.
 This accelerated the chemical reaction in the electrolyte, creating a battery that can be recharged to 70 per cent of its capacity in only two minutes, with an expected life span of 20 years.
 This means waste from batteries could be dramatically reduced.

 As batteries are used, the materials in them start to break apart; this is what causes the reduction in performance.
-But, as Professor O’Dwyer and his team discovered last year, when a porous version of titanium dioxide was added to a lithium ion battery, the battery materials remained intact after charging and discharging over 5,000 times.
+But, as Professor O’Dwyer and his team discovered in 2015, when a porous version of titanium dioxide was added to a lithium ion battery, the battery materials remained intact after charging and discharging over 5 000 times.

 “Inverse opal structures are naturally found in nature.
 These periodically porous structures make up the colourful, iridescent parts of butterfly wings, peacock feathers, the exo-skeletal structures of weevils, and the sea mouse, to name a few.”